PaarthPandey10/certificates/sololearn/README.md

-# Simplilearn Skillup Certificates
+# Sololearn Certificates

-> Certificates from Simplilearn Skillup platform during high school.
+> Course completion certificates from the Sololearn app.

 ---

 ## Overview

-These courses were taken as early explorations in cybersecurity and programming.
+Sololearn provides beginner to intermediate courses in programming with a mobile-first approach.

 ---

 ## Key Highlights

-- Basics of Ethical Hacking
-- Introduction to Cybersecurity
-- Introduction to Ethical Hacking
+- Introduction to Python
+- Intermediate Python
 - Introduction to SQL
+- Intermediate SQL

 ---